vpmalley/vpmalley.github.io/QuebecShelters.md

 - Le Lariou - 2 people - ~25$ - access from Lac-des-Sables : ~10km - open May-March
 - Le Geai-Bleu - 4 people - ~25$ - access from Le Lariou : ~5km, from La Pimbinia Park entrance : few km - open May-March

-This is an alternative way to link Mont-Tremblant and St-Donnat, the trans-Canada trail follows the Intercentre trail (see below).
+This is an alternative way to link Mont-Tremblant and St-Donnat, the Trans-Canada trail follows the Intercentre trail (see below).

 ## Intercentre